Fundamentals

 Real Numbers

 Real numbers are represented by the Real type.
 It implements the IReal interface, which inherits from IComplex, and contains additional methods such as Max and Min.
+To create a real number, write

 Rational Numbers